Do You Really Need Process Documentation?

 Real-time analytics let stakeholders know how processes are doing.
 KPIs, SLAs, and other performance metrics are consistently monitored.
 Weak areas are improved, strong areas are capitalized, and performance is optimized.

-Kissflow provides a centralized platform to define and track workflow.
+Kissflow Process provides a centralized platform to define and track workflow.
 Workers can post clarity or rework requests, comments, and shared documents directly in the workflow.
 The number of apps and users can easily be scaled up or down according to business needs.

 Face the Facts